Bmullerc/Interactive-Rating-Component/README.md

 - Radial gradient background
 - More javascript practice
 - Easy hidden elements toggle

+### Continued development

-- That I need a lot more javascript fundamental knowledge
+- I need a lot more javascript fundamental knowledge
+- Still have a bug in the code that I could not fix